openhab/openhab-addons/bundles/org.openhab.binding.deconz/README.md

 ## Channels

-The devices support some of the following channels:
+The sensor devices support some of the following channels:

 | Channel Type ID | Item Type                | Access Mode | Description                                                                               | Thing types                                  |
 |-----------------|--------------------------|:-----------:|-------------------------------------------------------------------------------------------|----------------------------------------------|